Colchester High School

-Colchester High School is a coeducational independent school located in Colchester in Essex, England.
+Colchester Prep and High School, or CPHS, is a coeducational independent school located in Colchester in Essex, England.
 The school is owned and operated by the Cognita Group.
-Colchester High is the only coeducational independent school in Colchester to offer secondary education.

 History

 The school was a girls' school when it opened in 1882.
 It took boys from 1910, becoming an all-boys establishment over the course of the next 20 years.
 In 1993 the school started admitting girls again.
-The school is still affectionately known by many of the Old pupils from before it became co-educational as the "Boys'" or "Boys' High".

-The first Principal, Mr. Grӧne, stoutly refusing all approaches by the County Education Committee to incorporate the School into its education remit.
-It has pursued its independent course ever since, despite a spell as a hospital annexe from 1917 to 1918 and being strafed in 1941.
-For many years the school was family owned.
-In 2005, it was bought by Cognita, the largest independent schools business in the UK.
+In 2005, it was bought by Cognita.

 The school today

 The school admits pupils aged 2 1/2 to 16 from a wide catchment area including Colchester, Braintree, Marks Tey, Coggeshall, Kelvedon, Tiptree, Maldon, and Wivenhoe.
 Entry is normally at ages 2 1/2–15.

-The 2008 GCSE results for the school were at a high standard, making Colchester High one of the top ranking schools in Essex.

-Class sizes are typically with approx. 16–18 in a class, although this has grown recently.

-The school has an 'Old Boys and Girls Association' which all Old Colcestrians are eligible to join once they have left the school, often after their exam year.